phytec/doc-bsp-yocto/source/bsp/template.rst

 .. |soc| replace::
 ..
 Name of the family of SoCs this SoC is part of; e.g. i.MX 8
 .. |socfamily| replace::
 ..
-Name of the PHYTEC System on Module
+Name of the PHYTEC System on Module; e.g. phyCORE-|soc|
 .. |som| replace::
 .. debug uart on the board; Example: ttymxc0
 .. |debug-uart| replace::